 We continue to grow the extra-curricular opportunities within school and try to engage and enable opportunities for as many pupils to take part as possible.
-We employ two sports coaches who run sports clubs before school and after school every day.
-As well as sports we offer a wide range of other clubs, which run before and after school including music and art.
-Over the course of the 2022/23 academic year we had 109 club places available in Autumn 2022, 140 in Spring and 103 in Summer.
+We employ three sports coaches who run sports clubs and squads before school and after school every day.
+As well as sports we offer a wide range of other clubs, which run before and after school and over lunch including choir, orchestra and art.
+Over the course of the 2022/23 academic year we had 652 club and squad places available in Autumn 2022, 630 in Spring and 662 in Summer.

-We have set up a digital system to help us track and monitor the extra-curricular opportunities that children have had in school.
+We have set up a digital system to help us track and monitor the extra-curricular opportunities that children have had in school including clubs and music lessons.
 The system helps us to compare the number of disadvantaged children and non-disadvantaged children engaging in these opportunities and helps us to pinpoint what extra-curricular opportunities each child has had and who we need to target to encourage to participate.
 Our family engagement champion has built relations with and sends personal invites to our less engaged disadvantaged children and families to encourage and support participation in extra-curricular activities.
-Our headteacher and Assistant headteacher organised a Book, Buddies and Biscuits club in the 2023 summer term which proved extremely popular and targeted our priority readers (lowest 20 per cent), SEND, disadvantaged and EAL children.
+Our headteacher and Assistant headteacher organised a Book, Buddies and Biscuits club in the 2023 summer term which proved extremely popular and targeted our priority readers (lowest 20 per cent), SEND, disadvantaged and EAL children in the Infant School and we engaged our disadvantaged pupils in upper key stage 2 the Junior school to work with them.
 The number of disadvantaged pupils taking part in at least one club a year has risen as a result of our ongoing intervention.